 It’s tempting to overstretch yourself financially when buying for a new baby, but you can keep the costs down while kitting the nursery out.
 We pick budget alternatives to baby essentials for new parents.

 Swap for… a cot top changer

 A fancy changing station is a needless expense.
-A cheaper, space-saving alternative is a cot top changer – for example Saplings Cot Top Changer costs around £20, compared to its changing station, priced around £100.
+A cheaper, space-saving alternative is a cot top changer – you can find they cost as little as £20, compared to its changing station, priced around £100.

 2. Baby bath

 Babies don’t care about posh baby baths – a serviceable alternative is a plastic washing up bowl at a couple of pounds, or your sink.
 Just ensure that you wipe the latter with antibacterial wipes beforehand and taps are cool when you put your baby in.

 Swap for… water, or homemade baby wash

 Want to avoid chemicals on baby skin?
 Then pricey organic wash is a must.
 In truth, you don’t need anything but water for the first few months.
 After that, make your own baby wash with gentle carrier oil, such as safflower £4.99 for 500ml mixed with a drop or two of suitable essential oils such as lavender, rose or chamomile.